 Covered services in Medicare Advantage Plans

-Most Medicare Advantage Plans offer coverage for things Original Medicare doesn’t cover, like some vision, hearing, dental, and fitness programs (like gym memberships or discounts).
+With a Medicare Advantage Plan, you may have coverage for things Original Medicare doesn't cover, like fitness programs (gym memberships or discounts) and some vision, hearing, and dental services (like routine check ups or cleanings).
 Plans can also choose to cover even more benefits.
 For example, some plans may offer coverage for services like transportation to doctor visits, over-the-counter drugs, and services that promote your health and wellness.
 Plans can also tailor their benefit packages to offer these benefits to certain chronically-ill enrollees.
 These packages will provide benefits customized to treat specific conditions.
 Check with the plan before you enroll to see what benefits it offers, if you might qualify, and if there are any limitations.
 Learn more about what Medicare Advantage Plans cover.

 Rules for Medicare Advantage Plans